Logo

 • Name – human-readable product name.

-• Barcode – product barcode for scanning during picking, packing and stocktake.
+• Barcode – used for scanning during picking, packing, stocktake, and quick lookups on product and inventory screens.

 • On hand / Available / Committed / Incoming – inventory metrics shown in the inventory dashboard.
 Committed represents stock reserved for pending orders.
 Available is the quantity that can still be allocated (On hand minus Committed).